djradon/public-notes/prdct.ontouml.md

 ### Relator

 - "The «Relator» construct is used to represent truth-makers of material relations, i.e., the “things” that must exist in order for two or more individuals to be connected by material relations.
 Because of this nature, relators are always dependent on other individuals to exist."
+- e.g.: Marriage, Investigation, Enrollment, Employment, Subscription
+- the «Relator» meta-class is analogous to the «Kind», «Collective» and «Quantity» meta-classes, in the sense that it is rigid and provides an identity principle for its instances.
+  - The difference is that, instead of representing functional complexes, quantities or collections, a «Relator» represents the objectification of relational properties
+  - relators can also be specialised by subkinds, phases and roles, and generalised by categories and mixins

 ### Category

+- a rigid mixin that does not require a dependency to be specified
+- abstract class that generalizes across multiple kinds.
+  - "essential characteristics that are shared by different kinds but do not directly instantiate entities."

 ### PhaseMixin